top of page

 & Screenings

 The purpose of vision and hearing screening is to aid in the detection of school-age children who have or are at risk for developing vision/hearing disorders.
+Students enrolled for the first time in either Kindergarten or First Grade should be screened also for speech and communication.
 These screenings are required by the Ohio Department of Health on an annual basis and will be administered during the school year to the following students:

 • All new students